Stories. Sounds. Knowledge.

-Yalinguth uses sound-based augmented reality to connect people walking through a location with stories told by local Aboriginal and Torres Strait Islanders.
+Yalinguth connects you with stories and knowledge shared by Elders and community.
 With headphones on and the app launched you will be guided by stories and sounds, drawing you closer, until you are right there in the middle of a protest, sitting beside a storyteller, or walking next to a poet.

 Ngár-go/Fitzroy

-This walk includes significant places in the area such as the Fig Tree in Exhibition Gardens, the Koori Club, the Builder’s Arms, the meeting place in Atherton Gardens, Sir Pastor Doug Nicholl’s Church, and stories about the many community-controlled organisations that were born and established in Ngár-go/Fitzroy.
+This walk includes significant places such as The Fig Tree, the Koori Club, the Builders Arms Hotel, the Meeting Place in Atherton Gardens, Sir Pastor Doug Nicholl’s Church, and stories about the many community-controlled organisations established in Ngár-go/Fitzroy.

 To learn more about this significant location also check out the City of Yarra’s Fitzroy Aboriginal Heritage Walking Trail.